Can You Tell the Direction of the Stock Price by Looking at the Bid vs. the Ask Volume?

 Traders always want to get a better price: Instead of accepting the current bid and ask, they may try to sell a little higher or buy a little lower.
 In an orderly market, you may see trades reported between the current bid and ask; for example, $37.28 or $37.35.
 But when traders are anxious to buy or sell, they are willing to accept whatever prices they can get, so when you see trades being reported on the bid or on the ask, you know the price is likely to move.

-When the bid volume is higher than the ask volume, the selling is stronger, and the price is likely to move lower.
-When the ask volume is higher than the bid volume, the buying is stronger, and the price is likely to move higher.
+When the bid volume is higher than the ask volume, the selling is stronger, and the price is more likely to move down than up.
+When the ask volume is higher than the bid volume, the buying is stronger, and the price is more likely to move up than down.